Rich Riley: Shazam

 In 2013, Riley became CEO of Shazam, replacing Andrew Fisher, who now serves as Executive Chairman.
 Shazam was acquired by Apple in 2017.
 Riley is an executive producer of the Fox TV series Beat Shazam, based on the app and hosted by Jamie Foxx, also an executive producer.

 Origin Materials

-Riley is currently co-CEO of Origin Materials, a chemicals and materials company.
+Riley is the former co-CEO of Origin Materials, a chemicals and materials company.
+He resigned, effective December 31, 2024.